-Build apps that interact with accessories simply by being in close proximity to an Apple device that includes the U1 chip.
-Taking advantage of UWB technology lets you create more precise, directionally aware app experiences.
+Build apps that interact with accessories simply by being in close proximity to an Apple UWB-enabled product.
+Taking advantage of UWB allows you to create more precise, directionally aware app experiences.

-Use the Nearby Interaction accessory protocol and an Apple-approved UWB solution to manufacture accessories that interact with U1 in supported Apple products.
-Get started by previewing the specifications.
+Use the Nearby Interaction accessory protocol and an MFi-certified UWB solution to manufacture accessories that interact with UWB-enabled Apple products.

-Provide Apple U1 interoperability with your UWB solution.
-Chipset manufacturers who are interested should join the MFi Program to access the necessary technical specifications and resources.
+Chipset vendors who are interested in enabling Apple UWB interoperability with their UWB solutions should become a member of the FiRa Consortium and join the MFi Program to access the necessary technical specifications and resources.

 Frequently asked questions